Debt Consolidation Near Me

 Debt consolidation is a debt management strategy where you combine multiple debts into a single payment.
 When you use this method, you may be able to simplify your payment schedule and get a lower interest rate than you’re currently paying on your debts.
 If you owe more than $5,000 in credit card debt spread over many different cards, debt consolidation could make it easier for you to make a single payment each month instead of worrying about organizing your bills and paying each one on time.

 And since average interest rates on credit cards can range anywhere between 13%-23%, certain debt consolidation methods could even help you save on interest.
 If you’re considering debt consolidation, there are a few different strategies you could use.

 You consolidate debt by combining it all into one payment each month.
+There are many ways to consolidate debt.
 If you choose one of these three popular ways to consolidate debt, that payment could be to a lender, another credit card company, or a debt relief program:

 If you have several different debts with high interest rates and can pay off all of your existing credit card debt within the promotional period, balance transfer cards may be the right debt consolidation solution for you.
 But if you have a lot of credit card debt and can’t afford to pay it all off within the promotional period, a balance transfer card could land you in the same financial situation that you were stuck in before.

-A debt consolidation loan could help simplify your payment schedule and lower your interest rate, but you’ll pay more each month to get out of debt faster.
+A consolidation loan could help simplify your payment schedule and lower your interest rate, but you may pay more each month to get out of debt faster.